hashgraph/stablecoin-studio/sdk/README.md

 ```

 **Example:**
-### Creates a simple stable coin, with all keys set to the Smart Contracts
+### Creates a simple stablecoin, with all keys set to the Smart Contracts

 This delegates access to features to the smart contract, and enables the usage of roles so multiple accounts can have the same role.
-The accounts to which the roles are granted can be set in this operation or later on, once the stable coin was created.
+The accounts to which the roles are granted can be set in this operation or later on, once the stablecoin was created.

 ```Typescript
 	import {